 [Insert Figure 7 about here]

-A novel form of persistent activity
+Line-attractor persistent activity

 We next examine implications of the local disinhibition architecture for another characteristic of decision-related neural firing: persistent activity.
 In cortical areas such as parietal (Kiani et al., 2008, 2014; Kiani & Shadlen, 2009; Roitman & Shadlen, 2002; Shadlen & Newsome, 2001), prefrontal (Funahashi et al., 1989; Fuster & Alexander, 1971; Goldman-Rakic, 1995; Rigotti et al., 2013), and premotor cortices (Pastor-Bernier & Cisek, 2011), neurons show elevated firing in the absence of stimulus-driven input over intervals of seconds; such persistent activity is thought to underlie working memory and enable decisions based on internally maintained information.
 In RNMs, recurrent excitation and feedback inhibition preserve categorical choice information after input withdrawal because of point-attractor dynamics (Furman & Wang, 2008; Wang, 2002; Wong & Wang, 2006).
 Here, we answer two questions: does the LDDM generate persistent activity, and how does this persistent activity differ from that in standard RNMs?

 We found that the LDDM can generate two distinct forms of persistent activity, controlled by the state of disinhibition.
 Fig. 8A shows example dynamics of two R units before and after withdrawal of inputs while disinhibition is silent.
-Following input withdrawal, network activity decreases but still preserves elevated firing rates, governed by the self-excitation parameter α (the network loses elevated activity when α≤1).
+Following input withdrawal, network activity decreases but still preserves elevated firing rates, governed by the self-excitation parameter α (the network loses elevated activity when α≤1+G0).
 The persistent activity ratio between R1 and R2 preserves the ratio between the input values V1 and V2, in contrast to RNMs which only preserve categorical information about the largest value (see Fig. 8-figure supplement 1 and Methods Analysis for persistent activity for mathematical proof).
-Phase-plane analysis suggests that relative value coding in persistent activity arises from a line-attractor dynamic in the network during the inactivation of disinhibition, unlike point-attractor dynamics in the RNM (Fig. 8B).
+Phase plane analysis suggests that relative value coding in persistent activity arises from a line-attractor dynamic in the network during the inactivation of disinhibition, unlike point-attractor dynamics in the RNM (Fig. 8B).
 Like other line-attractor models of persistent activity that store continuous-valued information (Burak & Fiete, 2009; Compte, 2000; Ganguli et al., 2008; Seung, 1996), an unbiased coding of the input ratio requires perfectly balanced gain control weights from G to R. Unbalanced weights will result in distorted coding of the input ratio and graded coding of the inputs will decay over time (Figs. 8-figure supplement 1D and E).
 For perfectly balanced weights, the line attractor state is vulnerable to noise perturbation.
-A small perturbation can easily drive the activity to drift on the line of attractors, with the summed value of R1 and R2 as a constant (α-1ω).
+A small perturbation can easily drive the activity to drift on the line of attractors, with the summed value of R1 and R2 as a constant (α-1-G0ω).
 The preserved ratio between R1 and R2 drifts stochastically over time, similar to the prediction of other line-attractor circuits and consistent with behavioral and neural variability related to working memory (Seung, 1996; Wimmer et al., 2014).